suryadipnag/openstack-vim-driver/developer_docs/install_src_with_helm.md

 helm install helm/os-vim-driver --name os-vim-driver --set docker.version=<driver-version>
 ```

-The above installation will expect Kafka to be running in the same Kubernetes namespace with name `foundation-kafka`, which is the default installed by Stratoss&trade; Lifecycle Manager.
+The above installation will expect Kafka to be running in the same Kubernetes namespace with name `alm-kafka`, which is the default installed by Stratoss&trade; Lifecycle Manager.
 If different, override the Kafka address:

 ```
 helm install helm/os-vim-driver --name os-vim-driver --set app.config.override.messaging.connection_address=myhost:myport